graham-harter/PatientMedicationAssessment/README.md

  - Finish date at which the medication was prescribed.
 If the start prescription date has been specified, this value must also be specified.

 It is also considered an error to specify no filter criteria.

+[PATCH] /PatientMedication/{medicationRequestId:int}

+This is used to update the specified mediation request.
+The following properties can be updated:-
+ - EndDate
+ - FrequencyNumberOfTimes and FrequencyUnit (Note: These values must be specified together, or neither be specified.)
+ - Status

+Any properties not specified in the request will be left with their existing values.

 ===========================